kepingwang/leetcode-notes/notes.md

 --> // the max means whenever you choose a number, the feedback is always bad and therefore leads you to a worse branch. then we get DP([i~j]) = min{xi, ... ,xj}
 --> // this min makes sure that you are minimizing your cost.

+LC410 Split Array Largest Sum (Split into m subarrays, minimize max sum)
+Smart!
+It takes O(n) to find whether we can find m subarrays whose max sum <= a given target.
+So use this isValid(target) to do binary search (between maxNum and totalSum).